jwedj/ArduinoCrashCourse/README.md

          Attach the accelerometer to a glove or directly to your hand, and make a motor move by changing your hand's position!

     Range Sensor Theremin: Make our rendition of this musical instrument!
          The Range Sensor Theremin uses an ultrasonic range sensor to control the tone produced by a piezo buzzer.
 Produce a tone by              placing your hand in front of the sensor, and change it by moving your hand close and farther away.
-Try adding a pop of color          with an RGB LED that changes color with the tone!!
+Try adding a pop of color          with an RGB LED that changes color with the tone!!!